+Happy New Year from Lifehouse!!!
+We hope 2014 has lots of blessing in store for you and hope that one of them may be a new forever furry friend!
 Lifehouse Animal Refuge and Rehabilitation is a rescue for dogs, puppies, cats, kittens and occaisionly a bird or feret.
 Lifehouse does not own a shelter, we purely operate out of foster homes.
 Before we can take any dog that is an owner surrender, we will need medical documentation of a negative heartworm test.
 For cats and kittens we will need medical documentation of being negative for FIV (Feline AIDS) FeLV (feline leukemia).
-We currently have 63 pets up for adoption as of December 11th.
-(11 adult cats, 3 kittens, 40 dogs, and 9 puppies).
-Our next adoption event will be held on SATURDAY December 14th from 10 to 3 at the Hermitage Petsmart.
-We will be taking pet photos with Santa. $10 a pic and half the proceeds are donated back to Lifehouse.
+We currently have 89 pets up for adoption as of March 7th (5 adult cats, 1 kitten, 56 dogs, and 27 puppies).
+Our next adoption event will be held on SATURDAY, March 8th from 1 to 4 at the Hermitage Petsmart.
 The street address is 4642 Lebanon Road, Hermitage, TN.
-We will have a great selection of dogs, puppies and kittens, so plan to come out.
+We will have a great selection of dogs, puppies, cats and kittens, so plan to come out.
 However, If you see a pet you are interested in but can't get to one of our events, please still apply on online or call us to set up a meet and greet.
 We are always open for adoptions!

 Please note that we are in need of a few items to keep our rescue running.
 WE ARE ALWAYS NEEDING FOOD!
 If you would like to make a donation, just bring a bag of food or a supply item by one our our adoption events held weekly.
 We are asking for adult dog food, puppy food, canned dog or puppy food, kitten food, collars of all sizes, cat litter, puppy pads, paper towels, or blankets.
 If you are local please bring these items by the event for our drive or call us at 615-310-5996 and we can schedule a pick up.
 Thank you for your support!